pypeit/PypeIt/doc/running.rst

                             Verbosity level between 0 [none] and 2 [all] -t, --hdrframetype    Use file headers and the instument-specific keywords to determinethe type of each frame
-      -r SORT_DIR, --sort_dir SORT_DIR
+      -r REDUX_PATH, --redux_path REDUX_PATH
-                            Directory used to store the sorted files.
-Default is to omit writing these files.
+                            Path to directory for the reduction.
+Only advised for testing
       -m, --do_not_reuse_masters
                             Do not load previously generated MasterFrames, even ones made during the run.